EirikTengesdal/MapDrawingScriptforR/README.md

 # Map Drawing Script for R. NALS – Norway & Denmark.
 This repository contains an R script designed to draw maps using *sf* objects and coördinates.
-Changes to the script and repository might be added in the future.
+Changes to the script and repository might be implemented in the future.

 I encourage people to adapt the script to create maps for their own purposes.
 It is possible to manipulate many factors, thus allowing for substantial customisation.